Acid Bases and Salts Class 10 NCERT Solutions

 (d) Both (a) and (b)

-Option a – concentrated sulphuric acid is corrosive in nature
+Option a – Concentrated sulphuric acid is corrosive

-During the preparation of hydrogen chloride gas on a humid day, the gas is usually passed through the guard tube containing calcium chloride.
-The role of calcium chloride taken in the guard tube is to
+During the production of hydrogen chloride gas on a humid day, why is it passed through a guard tube containing calcium chloride?

-(d) absorb Cl ions from the evolved gas
+(d) To remove chloride ions from the gas

-Option c – absorb moisture from the gas
+Option c – To remove moisture from the gas

-The aqueous solution of aluminium sulphate is :
+The solution of aluminium sulphate in water is:

 (a) Acidic